oracle/node-oracledb/doc/api.md

 The number of connections that are opened whenever a connection request exceeds the number of currently open connections.
-This optional attribute may be used to override the corresponding property in the *Oracledb* object.
+This optional property may be used to override the corresponding property in the *Oracledb* object.

 ```